abessiari/noctua_app_stack/production/README.md

     - stage.yaml
     - start_services.yaml

-## Artifacts Deployed To Staging directory:
+## Artifacts Deployed To Staging directory On AWS:
-  - Copy blazegraph.jnl
+  - blazegraph.jnl
   - Cloned repositories:
     - noctua-form, noctua-landing-page, noctua-models, go-site and noctua-visual-pathway-editor.
+  - s3 credentials used to push apache logs to s3 buckets
+  - github OAUTH client id and secret
-  - docker-compose and configuration files are generated from templates.
+  - docker-production-compose and various configuration files from template directory

 ## Install Python Deploy Script
 Use Python script to deploy.
-Note the script has a -dry-run option.
+Note the script has a <b>-dry-run</b> option.

 ```
 >pip install go-deploy==0.3.0 # requires python >=3.8.5